Basic Microsoft Windows 3.x troubleshooting

 - Ensure that your computer BIOS settings are correctly configured to the hardware that is installed in your computer.
 Improper settings in the BIOS may cause various errors when first booting an IBM compatible computer.
 These errors often occur as the computer is first booting and may stop the load process of the computer.

 - Errors that are encountered during boot are commonly due to a misconfiguration with your autoexec.bat or config.sys.
 We recommend that you edit your autoexec.bat and config.sys and look for any abnormalities.
-Additional information and help with the autoexec.bat and config.sys can be found on our autoexec.bat and config.sys page.
+Additional information and help with the autoexec.bat and config.sys is on our autoexec.bat and config.sys overview.

 Error messages while Windows is loading